-At St Damian’s we gave high expectations for all our pupils regarding school attendance and attainment. currently the attendance at St Damian’s has been consistently high and our whole school target is 97%.
-We would like ALL pupils to achieve 100% attendance, bur recognise that there are times when pupils are genuinely ill.
+At St Damian’s we have high expectations for all our pupils regarding school attendance and attainment. currently the attendance at St Damian’s has been consistently high and our whole school target is 97%.
+We would like ALL pupils to achieve 100% attendance, but recognise that there are times when pupils are genuinely ill.
 We have a legal duty to promote good attendance.

 We have a responsibility to reduce the number of children whose attendance is below 90% over the school year.
 The attendance of your child can impact on the grades they finish heir school life with.
 There is a very strong correlation between attendance and attainment; if pupils are not in school they can’t learn.

 Equally, parents have a duty to make sure that their children attend regularly and punctually.
 All staff at St Damian’s RC Science College are committed to working closely with parents as the best way to ensure the highest possible levels of attendance.

 REMEMBER EDUCATION IS IMPORTANT – MISSING SCHOOL MEANS MISSING OUT!

 We monitor attendance very carefully and have a team of people who meet regularly to look at the attendance and progress being made by our pupils and if there are any concerns they will contact you.

 Our Attendance Officers are:

 Mrs J Greenhalgh

 Parents have the prime responsibility for ensuring that registered pupils of compulsory school age attend school regularly and punctually.
 If a child does not attend regularly, parents should work closely with the college.